twilighty-abhi/ui-ux-chatbot/README.md

 ### 🔥 Simpler Method (Recommended)

-Once you have set up your `.env` file in the backend, you can run both the frontend and backend servers with a single command from the `frontend` directory:
+You can run both the frontend and backend servers with a single command from the `frontend` directory:

 ```bash
 # From the frontend directory